Universities Business Challenge

 - Developed and run by Learning Dynamics Limited The Universities Business Challenge (UBC) is a virtual business management simulation that is designed to bring real world business challenges to life.

-- Students will be placed in to teams of 5, including 1 Team Leader, that will compete against the other teams across the country in a live virtual marketplace.
+- Students will be placed in to teams of 5, including 1 Team Leader, and will compete against the other teams across the country in a live virtual marketplace.

-- For both UG and Global Masters - Round 1 consists of 5 weekly trading periods teams.
-Teams will be presented with different company and market information that they will need to assess and make a series of decisions about their business on.
+- Round 1 consists of 5 weekly trading periods teams.
+Each week, teams will be presented with company and market information that they will need to assess in order to make a series of decisions about their business.
 These decisions may include pricing, supply chains or entering new markets.

 - At the end of each weekly trading period the decisions are fed in to the model to determine the impact of the company and it's financial performance, with results published before the next trading period opens.